grafana/loki/cmd/fluent-bit/README.md

 ## Kubernetes

-You can run fluent-bit as a DaemonSet to collect all your Kubernetes workload logs.
+You can run fluent-bit as a [Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to collect all your Kubernetes workload logs.

-To do so you can use our [fluent-bit helm chart](../../production/helm/fluent-bit/README.m):
+To do so you can use our [fluent-bit helm chart](../../production/helm/fluent-bit/README.md):

 > Make sure [tiller](https://helm.sh/docs/install/) is installed correctly in your cluster